mrdbourke/nutrify/README.md

 ## Master plan

-As of: 15 September 2021
+As of: 14 Jan 2021

 **Note:** this is very likely to change.

-### Stage 1 (currently here)
+### Stage 1 (done)

 Build food image collection app, need a way to store images at large scale, images: object storage (Google Storage), info about images: relational database (PostgreSQL).

-### Stage 2
+### Stage 2 (currently here)

-Build small prototype computer vision app to take a photo of ~10 different types of foods and return back their nutrition information (this'll be done via a public nutrition API, if you know of one, please let me know).
+Build small prototype computer vision app to take a photo of ~100 different types of foods and return back their nutrition information (this'll be done via a public nutrition API, if you know of one, please let me know).

 ### Stage 3